ishiikurisu/OA/src/methods.md

-This folder contains the headers in the C language made during this course.
+This folder contains the headers in C language made during this course.

 String